Grassmann Phase Space Theory for the BEC/BCS Crossover in Cold Fermionic Atomic Gases: Introduction

-The utility of the theory has been successfully tested \cite{Kidwani20a} on a simple fermion system that can be treated exactly by standard methods, namely determining the coherence between two Cooper pair states functions for interacting spin $\frac12$ fermions. .\
+The utility of Grassmann phase space theory has been successfully tested \cite{Kidwani20a} on a simple fermion system that can be treated exactly by standard methods, namely determining the coherence between two Cooper pair states functions for interacting spin $\frac12$ fermions.
+Here the numerical application of the theory agrees in detail with the analytic expression for the evolution of the coherence.
+However, the GPST\ work of Ref.\cite{Plimak01a} involved a system consisting of many fermions in a 1D harmonic trap, and GPST was used numerically to calculate momentum correlation functions.
+Hence it is reasonable to apply the Grassmann phase space theory approach on bigger fermionic systems, of which the BEC/BCS crossover topic is an example.

-In the present paper, we now apply the Grassmann phase space theory to treating the BEC/BCS crossover - a much more complex topic.
+In the present paper, we now apply the Grassmann phase space theory to treating the BEC/BCS crossover - a much more complex system involving many more fermions and modes.
 The QCF that are studied are those specifying the position of the spin up and spin down fermions in a single Cooper pair, and those specifying the positions of the two spin up and two spin down fermions in two Cooper pairs.
-We focus particularly on treating how the size of a Cooper pair changes through the crossover (BEC\ theory \cite{Ketterle08a} indicates it changes smoothly), and on how the correlations between two Cooper pairs change through the crossover (BEC\ theory \cite{Ketterle08a} indicates there is little correlation at the BEC or BCS ends, but strong correlation should occur in the unitary regime).
+We focus particularly on treating how the size of a Cooper pair changes through the crossover (BEC\ theory \cite{Ketterle08a} indicates it changes smoothly), and on how the correlations between two Cooper pairs change through the crossover (BEC-Leggett\ theory \cite {Ketterle08a} indicates there is little correlation at the BEC or BCS ends, but strong correlation should occur in the unitary regime).
 Both time evolution and temperature evolution will be studied, the former from an initial state at near zero temperature for non-interacting fermions with the fermions confined within the Fermi sphere, the latter from an initial \ state at high temperature where the fermion interactions can be ignored.
+GPST may be useful in describing the pseudo-gap regime (see Ref \cite {Randeria14a}) between the transition temperature $T_{c}$ for superfluid behaviour and the temperature $T^{\ast }$ below which Cooper pairs are thought to form, as it directly focuses on the QCF describing the relative positions of spin up and spin down fermions.
+This QCF should show evidence of "preformed" Cooper pairs in the temperature regime $T_{c}<T<T^{\ast }$.

 The present paper sets out the theory for the equations that determine the above QCF, starting with the Ito stochastic equations for stochastic Grassmann phase space variables.
 The stochastic averages that determine the matrices that relate the stochastic averages for QCF at a later time (or temperature) to the stochastic averages at an earlier time have been carried out analytically, leading to standard non-stochastic matrices.
 The latter matrices can then be used to study numerically the evolution of the QCF over a finite time or temperature interval.
 Such calculations will be presented in a subsequent paper.